Maine Black Bears football

 The Maine Black Bears football program is the intercollegiate American football team for the University of Maine located in the U.S. state of Maine.
-The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are members of the Coastal Athletic Association.
+The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are members of the Coastal Athletic Association Football Conference.
 Maine's first football team was fielded in 1892.
 The team plays its home games at the 8,419 seat Alfond Stadium in Orono, Maine.